2 Days in Lisbon: The Ultimate 48 Hours Itinerary

 Getting around in Lisbon

 There’s plenty of public transport in Lisbon, which is the best way to get around.
-You’ll also walk a lot, uphill and downhill.
-Therefore I strongly recommend wearing comfortable shoes.
+However, you’ll also walk a lot, uphill and downhill.
+Therefore, I strongly recommend wearing comfortable shoes.

-You can either buy single tickets if you only plan to make limited use of public transport.
-Otherwise, it’s worth purchasing the Lisbon Card, for unlimited access to public transportation and free entrance to several Lisbon attractions.
+You can buy single tickets if you plan to use public transport only occasionally.
+Otherwise, it’s worth purchasing the Lisbon Card for unlimited access to public transportation and free entrance to several Lisbon attractions.
 You can choose between a 24, 48, or 72-pour pass.

 Where to stay in Lisbon